jespb/Python-M3GP/README.txt

         - Change the getFitness() method to use your own fitness function;
         - This implementation assumes that a higher fitness is always better.
 To change this, edit the __gt__ method in this class;
         - Warning: Since M3GP is a slow method, a fitness function that escalates well with the number of features is recommended.

-    Classification method ( m3gp.Individual ):
-        - Change the createModel() method to use your own classifier;
-        - Assuming it is a scykit-learn implementation, you may only need to change one line in this method;
-        - Warning: Since M3GP is a slow method, a learning algorithm that escalates well with the number of features is recommended.